thalib/bos2/.github/instructions/frontend.instructions.md

 ## Styling Guidelines
 - Use **Bootstrap 5.3** CSS classes for all UI styling
+- **NEVER** use custom CSS unless absolutely necessary - prefer Bootstrap utilities
+- Never modify or override any Bootstrap CSS classes, create custom classes instead
 - Avoid inline CSS styling; always use classes for styling
 - Use **Bootstrap Icons** for icons (https://icons.getbootstrap.com/)
+- Remove `<style scoped>` blocks that contain custom CSS that can be achieved with Bootstrap
+- If custom CSS is truly necessary, document why Bootstrap classes cannot achieve the same result

 ## References
 - [Vue Style Guide](https://vuejs.org/style-guide/)